wazuh/wazuh-documentation/source/cloud-security/amazon/services/supported-services/security-hub.rst

 We recommend using `central configuration <https://docs.aws.amazon.com/securityhub/latest/userguide/central-configuration-intro.html>`__ to set up and manage Security Hub for the organization.
 Central configuration lets the administrator customize security coverage for the organization.

+Integrating Security Hub with EventBridge
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Types of Security Hub integration with EventBridge
+Integrating Security Hub with EventBridge allows storing Security Hub findings and insights in S3 buckets.
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Integrating Security Hub with EventBridge allows storing Security Hub events and insights in S3 buckets.
-The AWS documentation describes the necessary steps on how to create an event rule in EventBridge both for `automatically sent findings <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-all-findings.html#securityhub-cwe-all-findings-predefined-pattern>`__ and for `custom actions to send findings and insight results <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html#securityhub-cwe-define-rule>`__.
-EventBridge needs a target triggered when an event is received that matches the event pattern defined in the rule.
-Therefore, as a required previous step, it is necessary to create a Firehose stream in Amazon Data Firehose.
-For example, this is the case for the :ref:`Amazon WAF integration <amazon_waf>`.

-The three available types of events are:
+There are three types of events available as follows.
+Each type of event uses a specific `EventBridge event format <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-event-formats.html>`__.
+The Wazuh integration takes from the events every relevant ``detail`` field and value along with the ``detail-type`` value.

 -  **Security Hub Findings - Imported**: Security Hub automatically sends events of this type to EventBridge.
 It includes all new findings as well as updates to existing findings.
 Each event contains a single finding.
 -  **Security Hub Findings - Custom Action**: Security Hub sends events of this type to EventBridge when custom actions are triggered.
 The events are associated with the findings of the custom actions.
 -  **Security Hub Insight Results**: This type of event is used to process the Security Hub Insights.
 You can use custom actions to send sets of insight results to EventBridge.
 Insight results are the resources that match an insight.

-To send the last two types of events to EventBridge, you need to create a custom action in Security Hub.
-Please refer to the `Security Hub documentation <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html>`__ to achieve this.
+To send the last two types of events to EventBridge, you need to create a `custom action in Security Hub <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html>`__.
+Please refer to the Security Hub documentation to achieve this.

-Each type of event contains a `specific EventBridge event format <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-event-formats.html>`_ from which the Wazuh integration takes every relevant ``detail`` field and value along with the ``detail-type`` value.

-Find more information on how to configure each type in the `AWS Security Hub related section <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-integration-types.html>`_.
+Find more information about each type of event in `Types of Security Hub integration with EventBridge <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-integration-types.html>`__.

+To integrate Security Hub with EventBridge, you need to create the following:

+-  A Firehose stream in Amazon Data Firehose
+-  An event rule in EventBridge

+EventBridge needs a target such as the Firehose stream.
+It triggers the target when it receives an event matching an event pattern.
+The event pattern is defined in the rule.
+The AWS documentation provides steps on how to configure the rule.

+-  `Creating an event rule for automatically sent findings <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-all-findings.html#securityhub-cwe-all-findings-predefined-pattern>`__
+-  `Defining a rule for using custom actions to send findings and insight results <https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-custom-actions.html#securityhub-cwe-define-rule>`__

+Check the :ref:`Amazon WAF integration <amazon_waf>` for a configuration example.

 Amazon Simple Queue Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^